biancaturcanu/biancaturcanu/README.md

 - 👋 Hi, I’m @biancaturcanu
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning pragramming
+- 🌱 I’m currently learning programming
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on everething that can provide me information
 - 📫 How to reach me turcanubianca@gmail.com

 <!---